OpenDiS/OpenDiS/doc/tutorials/binary_junction/binary_junction_by_pyexadis.md

 ```
 We can see that ```G``` is an ```ExaDiSNet``` object (so that we cannot interact with it the same way as a ```DisNet``` object).

-We can use the following command to see the content of G.
+We can use the following command to see the content of G

 ```python
 G.export_data()